rpst39/OpenCore-EFI-Acer-V3-571G/README.md

 # OpenCore EFI for Acer Aspire V3-571G

 The wifi+bluetooth card that ships with the device is completely incompatible with macOS.
-Also on macOS it just refuses to enter sleep mode.
+Sleep works fine.
 Nvidia GPU is disabled as it uses Nvidia Optimus which is not supported on macOS.

 The serial number is removed.

-SMBIOS is MacBookPro9,2
+SMBIOS is MacBookPro11,1 to run macOS Big Sur

 #Specs